picrin-scheme/picrin/README.md

 - lex (preferably, flex)
 - readline (optional)

-The compilation is tested only on Mac OSX.
-I think (or hope) it'll be ok to compile and run on other operating systems such as Linux or Windows, but there's no guarantee :(
+The compilation is tested only on Mac OSX and Ubuntu.
+I think (or hope) it'll be ok to compile and run on other operating systems such as Arch or Windows, but I don't guarantee :(

 ## Authors